-Elizabeth Cady Stanton was born into a world that had no place for a brilliant, charismatic, visionary woman like her.
+The world had no place for a brilliant, charismatic woman like Elizabeth Cady Stanton and her relentless crusade for civil rights.
 So she changed it.
 Or died trying, anyway.

 Before a 20-year war had reduced it to rubble, Beirut was the most glamorous city in the middle east, and Broadway bound Lizzie Gold lands right in the middle of it.
 Suddenly, she’s a star!
 She even falls in love.
 And never really notices that the whole country is a tinderbox about to blow.
 (Did I mention she’s Jewish?)